Below is information about Wood River Health's COVID-19 procedures, vaccines and testing.

 Patients who have COVID-19 by home testing should call for a telemedicine visit rather than coming in.
 We can prescribe treatment by phone or video.

 Patients experiencing any sick symptoms, suspect having COVID-19 or know they have been exposed to COVID-19 must wear a mask.
-Please call from your car on arrival.
-Our staff will give you a mask and escort you directly to an exam room for testing, using an alternate entrance to avoid our waiting room.

 Please follow the protocols outlined below, some school systems have shorter requirements: